jthickstun/anticipation/README.md

 See the [Colab](https://colab.research.google.com/drive/1HCQDtGFwROpHRqcmZbV0byqbxDb74YGu?usp=sharing) notebook for an interactive demonstration of music generation using the Anticipatory Music Transformer.

-Pretrained models are hosted by the Center for Research on Foundation Models (CRFM) on the [HuggingFace Hub](https://huggingface.co/stanford-crfm).
-You can load these models using the HuggingFace Transformers package, e.g.:
+You can load a pretrained model using the HuggingFace Transformers package, e.g.:

 ```
 from transformers import AutoModelForCausalLM